devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step2.md

 ## ------------------------------------
 ## Some Quick Examples.

 In general when we purchase a new hardware like Laptops or Desktops we generally look into the configuration of the machine.
-So let us try to do the same for the server as well and this is minimum knowledge required while you are working on a machine either that is Desktop or Server.
+So let us try to do the same for the server as well and this is minimum knowledge required while you are working on any machine either that is Desktop or Server.

 So we need to login to the server to run the following commands.